christopherdent/dent-exoplanet-sinatra/README.md

 ## Installation

 To use this app, just clone this [repo] https://github.com/christopherdent/dent-exoplanet-sinatra.git.
+Ensure you are using Ruby 2.7.3.

 And then:

 $ `bundle install`
+$ `rake db:migrate`
+$ `rake db:seed`

-UPDATE - View the live app at http://polar-lake-91544.herokuapp.com/.
+Or view the live app at http://polar-lake-91544.herokuapp.com/.
 Login as a guest (username: guest, password: guest).

 ## Usage